Aquaj/rosetta/README.md

 You can register a new serializer or deserializer by calling the `register` methods of respectively `Rosetta::Serializers` or `Rosetta::Deserializers`.
-The method takes the Symbol that's going to be used as shorthand for it as first parameter and the callable object you want to use as second.
+The method takes the Symbol that's going to be used as shorthand for it as first parameter and either a callable object or a block for the serializer/deserializer.

 Example:
 ```ruby